Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Chaotic attractors with zero second Lyapunov exponent

-Fig.~\ref{ris:Fig23}g shows the corresponding bifurcation tree which we compute using the following scheme.
-We construct a Poincar\'e-like maps on the plane ($x,z$) introducing a cross-section-like box $|y| < 0.001$ in the phase space of the map.
+Fig.~\ref{ris:Fig24}g shows the corresponding bifurcation tree which we compute using the following scheme.
+We construct a Poincar\'e-like maps on the plane ($x,z$) introducing a cross-section box $|y| < 0.001$ in the phase space of the map.
 If a point of the attractor falls into this box we take its $x$-coordinate and plot on the graph $x(C)$.
-For each value of the parameter $C$ we plot 3000 points.
-The enlarged fragment of this bifurcation tree is shown in Fig.~\ref{ris:Fig23}h.
-It is important to note that the observed bifurcation tree looks like the well-known Feigenbaum tree \cite{Feig79} accompanying the creation of H\'enon-like attractors.
-As it is known, such attractors often appear after a cascade of period-doubling bifurcations \cite{CarLyubMart05, LyubMart11, GambStrTress89} followed by a cascade of heteroclinic band-fusion bifurcations \cite{Simo79} which result in the absorption of periodic saddle orbits emerging after the corresponding period-doubling bifurcations.
-By the same manner, a sequence of period-doubling bifurcations with a stable invariant curves leads to the appearance of multicomponent chaotic attractor (on the corresponding two-dimensional Poincar\'e-like map) which, then, transforms to the one-component attractor via a sequence of heteroclinic bifurcations resulting in the absorption of saddle invariant curves emerging after the corresponding period-period bifurcations.
-The resulting one-component attractor were called in \cite{BSV02, BVS03, BSV10} as quasiperiodic H\'enon-like attractor.
-It has one positive and one close to zero Lyapunov exponents.
+For each value of the parameter $C$ we iterate the map 10000 times and plot the last 3000 points.
+The enlarged fragment of this bifurcation tree is shown in Fig.~\ref{ris:Fig24}h.
+It is iteresting to note that the observed bifurcation tree looks like the well-known Feigenbaum tree \cite{Feig79} accompanying the formation of H\'enon-like attractors.
+As it is known, such attractors often appear after a cascade of period-doubling bifurcations followed by a cascade of heteroclinic band-fusion bifurcations which result in the absorption of periodic saddle orbits emerging after the corresponding period-doubling bifurcations.
+By the same manner, a sequence of the period-doubling bifurcations with a stable invariant curve leads to the appearance of multicomponent chaotic attractor (on the corresponding two-dimensional Poincar\'e-like map) which, then, transforms to the one-component attractor via a sequence of heteroclinic bifurcations resulting in the absorption of the saddle invariant curves emerging after the corresponding period-doubling bifurcations.
+The resulting one-component attractor were called in \cite{BSV02, BSV05, BSV10} quasiperiodic H\'enon-like attractor.
+It has one positive and one near-zero (indistinguishable from zero in numerics) Lyapunov exponents.

-Finally, the chaotic attractor absorbs the saddle-focus fixed point $O_+$ of type (1,2), and a discrete Shilnikov attractor appears, see Fig.~\ref{ris:Fig23}d.
-The corresponding homoclinic structure for $O_+$ is shown in Fig.~\ref{ris:Fig21}b.
-Note that this attractor contains both infinitely many saddle invariant curves, as well as saddle-focus periodic orbits of type (1,2).
-However, the contribution of saddle invariant curves to chaotic dynamics in this case, is much greater than the contribution of saddle periodic orbits, and, thus, the attractor has one positive and one very close to zero Lyapunov exponents.
+Finally, the chaotic attractor absorbs the saddle-focus fixed point $O_+$ of type (1,2), and a discrete Shilnikov flow-like attractor appears, see Fig.~\ref{ris:Fig24}d.
+The corresponding homoclinic structure for $O_+$ is shown in Fig.~\ref{ris:Fig22}b.